Actindo-AG/Documentation/Core1Platform/UsingCore1/04_WorkWithLists.md

 1. If desired, select the view for which you want to define the filters.
    After applying the filters, you have the following options:
    - You can apply the filters for a temporary use without changing the view.
-   - You can create a new view with the new applied filters.
+   - After creating the filters, you can create a new view with the new applied filters.

 2. Click the ![Filter](../../Assets/Icons/Filter.png "[Filter]") (Filter (x)) button top right of the list.
 The *x* indicates the number of filters that are currently active.
    A pop-up window is opened in which you can define the filter.